 A landmark to a generation’s love for movies

-Usually places that keep doing what they set out to fairly well. become landmarks over a period of time.
+Usually places that keep doing what they set out to fairly well. end up becoming landmarks over a period of time.
 While the generic landmark comes in handy while navigating from one place to another, there are a few that come to become landmarks to a phase of life, identity or a passion to every soul in a place.
-Sathyam that way is very personal landmark to Chennai’s movie watching habit.
+Sathyam that way is a very personal landmark to Chennai’s movie watching habit.
 As a millennial, I’ve seen it stand witness to the beginning of theatre going habit to many, cultivating love for films in some, while curating the same in the seasoned.
 It is safe to say that, watching movies suddenly became a cool activity in this part of the world, thanks to Sathyam.
 And it’s surprising to see it’s undeterred impact on the next generation as well.
-Along with Bessy, Marina and ECR, it’s among the non-negotiably integrated identities of the city; the sentiment which probably lead to the widespread fracas and dissent on social media when news of a takeover by PVR made its way.
+Along with Bessy, Marina and ECR, it’s among the non-negotiably integrated identities of the city; the sentiment which probably lead to the widespread fracas and dissent on social media when news of a takeover by PVR hit the headlines.

 “To watch a movie you could go anywhere, but to be in one, you had to be at Satyam.”